Coating, Layer, and Bulk Material for Extreme Thermal Protection

 • Direct extreme temperature protection up to 6150 °F

-• Created from readily available consumer materials
+• Components are readily available

 • Offers cost savings and risk mitigation in case of fire in vulnerable buildings